catppuccin/grub/README.md

 - Q: **_"My Grub is not working in my screen resolution"_**

   A:
-  - Uncomment and edit following line in `/etc/default/grub` (modify `1920x1080` to your's screen resolution) :
+  - Uncomment and edit following line in `/etc/default/grub` (modify `1920x1080` to Your screen resolution):

      ```shell
      GRUB_GFXMODE=1920x1080